-Article 30 - Football social responsibility officer
+Article 30 - Social and environmental sustainability officer

-The licence applicant must have appointed a football social responsibility officer who is responsible for the implementation of football social responsibility policies and measures in accordance with the UEFA Football Sustainability Strategy 2030 and relevant UEFA guidelines.
-Football social responsibility officer must liaise with GFF on the aforementioned matters and the contact information (as a minimum, email address) must be published on the official website of the club.
+The licence applicant must have appointed a social and environmental sustainability officer who is responsible for the implementation of social and environmental sustainability policies and measures in accordance with the UEFA Football Sustainability Strategy 2030 and relevant UEFA guidelines.
+Social and environmental sustainability officer must liaise with GFF on the aforementioned matters and the contact information (as a minimum, email address) must be published on the official website of the club.